Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Young Swee Ming, Shutterstock

-The Long-Bodied Cellar spider is a long-legged spider with a narrow body.
-They are common in cool, dark places like cellars, but they are also commonly found in garages, sheds, and homes.
+The Long-Bodied Cellar spider has long legs and a narrow body.
+They are common in cool, dark places like cellars, but they are also found in garages, sheds, and homes.
 They take a year to reach sexual maturity and can live for a couple of years beyond that point.
-Although some people claim they are one of the most venomous spiders in the world with fangs too small to harm people, this is false.
+Although some people claim that they are one of the most venomous spiders in the world—despite having fangs that are too small to harm people—this is false.
 They prefer to live near other Long-Bodied Cellar spiders and are known for leaving cobwebs behind.

 10. Dark Fishing Spider